thecity/thecity.github.com/content/thecity-plugins/wordpress.md

 * Show Dates
 Check to show the date the items were placed on the Plaza.

+* Items to display
+The number of items to display in the widget area.

 * Cache data for
 The time period to cache the data before requesting it again from the server.
 Caching data speeds up displaying content on you website.